Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 = Approach <approach>
 The methods mentioned in @related-work are used for fingerprinting, meaning they can predict which results originate from which quantum computer, but most of them cannot distinguish between a QC or a simulator with a noise model.
-//TODO: is "most of them" correct? heding needed, maybe formulate in another way?
+//TODO: is "most of them" correct? hedging needed, maybe formulate in another way?
 This work attempts to develop an approach that performs this differentiation.
 In order to achieve this, only the measurement results of the quantum circuits are considered.
 Therefore, this thesis uses machine learning techniques to decide whether a quantum circuit was run on a quantum computer or simulated on a classical computer based on the circuit's measurement results.

-As threat model we assume the adversary cloud provider is interested in making profit and therefore accepts circuits with 1 up to 35 qubits, needing up to approximately 256 GB of RAM (see @memory-needed-for-simulating-n-qubits for visualization).
+As a threat model, we assume the adversary cloud provider is interested in making a profit and therefore accepts circuits with one up to 35 qubits, needing up to approximately 256 GB of RAM (see @memory-needed-for-simulating-n-qubits for visualization).
-Allowing for quantum circuits with more qubits would require exponentialy more RAM and increased amounts of computing power, which would in turn reduce profit.
+Allowing for quantum circuits with more qubits would require exponentially more RAM and increased amounts of computing power, which would, in turn, reduce profit.
+When a user sends a quantum circuit to a quantum cloud provider for execution, the user cannot easily validate that the circuit runs on the advertised quantum hardware.
+This is due to the fact that the cloud provider can shedule the circuit on any hardware without giving notice to the client.
+This is an inherent problem to cloud infrastructure not limited to quantum computing. //TODO: add source?

 // user has no influence over "sheduling", no access to hardware (cloud computing). only passing a different circuit to the cloud quantum provider.
 // -> use circuit to detect whether quantum backend or simulator has been used.